 \subsection{Differential Privacy}

 Differential privacy \cite{dwork2014algorithmic,10.1145/1866739.1866758,dwork2006our,dwork2006calibrating} has received considerable attention as a formal mathematical notion of privacy that provides protection against strong adversaries.
 To protect the single individual’s dataset, local differential privacy has been discussed \cite{Duchi,hitter}.
 The MPC schemes considering (local) differential privacy have been studied in \cite{dphow, mpcdpclassifiers,smpcdp,dperm,ldpevolvingdata}.
 In particular, \cite {dphow} characterizes the definition of differential privacy for a setup with semi-honest parties.
 In \cite {mpcdpclassifiers}, authors employ asymmetric key additive homomorphic encryption to compose a perturbed aggregate classifier satisfying differential privacy from classifiers locally trained by multiple untrusted parties.
-Also, \cite {smpcdp} considers multi-party computation under differential privacy, where each party possesses a single bit of information and the bits are independent.
-In the proposed algorithm therein, each party broadcasts a randomized version of its bit with certain probabilities by adding random noises to data.
-In \cite {dperm}, output perturbation and gradient perturbation are proposed in a distributed learning setting to ensure the privacy of data while incorporating distributed datasets to train a global model.
+Also, \cite {smpcdp} considers MPC under differential privacy, where each party possesses a single bit of information and the bits are independent.
+In its proposed algorithm therein, each party broadcasts a randomized version of its bit with certain probabilities by adding random noises to data.
+In \cite{dperm}, output perturbation and gradient perturbation are proposed in a distributed learning setting to ensure the privacy of data while incorporating distributed datasets to train a global model.
 Each iteration of the training process requires computing securely by transforming the data symbol into the discrete domain, then adding noises to the computation results in order to satisfy the differential privacy requirement.
-Moreover, \cite {ldpevolvingdata} introduces a locally differential private technique for collecting statistical information from users by utilizing a randomized response scheme.
+Moreover, \cite{ldpevolvingdata} introduces a locally differential private technique for collecting statistical information from users by utilizing a randomized response scheme.
 However, all existing works merely consider the case where all parties hold a single bit or a scalar value and all the computations are performed over data after they have been mapped to a finite field.
 Next, we provide a formal definition of local differential privacy and the framework for analyzing the privacy loss.